 Our driver on a daytime safari in Chobe National Park in Botswana had heard there was a pride of 17 lions hanging out together near the river, so he made a special effort to find them for us.
 We were in an open jeep with no windows or doors, and it was a hundred degrees in the shade.
 We looked and looked with no success, and were about to give up when the driver found 13 of them, all lionesses, dozing together in the shade of a small tree.
 He stopped the jeep fifteen feet from the lions so we could take photos.
 The driver assured us that lions never attack humans in a car, regardless of whether or not there were windows and doors, but fifteen feet seems perilously close to 13 lions, and they began yawning and showing their impressive teeth.
 A few days earlier we had been charged by an angry elephant who felt our car was too close, so we were more than a little nervous.
 But it was a hot day, and the lions all went back to sleep.

-(This article originally appeared in the October 2022 issue of The Saddlebag Notes newspaper, Tucson, Arizona)
+This article originally was published in the December, 2022 issue of the Saddlebag Notes newspaper, Tucson, Arizona